 The most drastic update, however, appears to be coming for iTunes.
 Apple users across the world find the program indispensable, but loathe its massive system bulk, slow running speed, and clunky user interface.
 In beta versions of upcoming macOS updates, users have found that iTunes is officially no more -- replaced instead by a trio of new programs called Music, TV, and Podcasts.
 Much like what you see on iOS, these programs look to be leaner, faster, and more streamlined for the media they host.

 What's Apple announcing for Apple Watch at WWDC19?

 Apple Watch has already taken the world by storm -- defying the expectations of many analysts who predicted the wearable would be nothing more than a passing fad.
 To commemorate its smallest gadget's uncanny success, Apple is giving the Watch the same treatment it gave its phone a few years after launch: an App Store of its very own.

 The Watch App Store will allow developers to create standalone apps that increase performance and speed for a variety of useful functions.
 Users will be able to browse the store directly on their watch, add apps, and delete them without ever needing to touch their phone as they do now.

 In addition to new downloads, the built-in apps on the Apple Watch have continued to grow, with Voice Memos and Reminders coming to the watch in new ways.
 Specialized medication reminders and cycle tracking are now included as watch face "complications," which connects with Apple's newfound focus in health and wellness.

 When is WWDC19?

-With all the new goodness coming down the line from Apple, users would be well advised to keep an eye on their phone or iPad's settings app -- which shows the latest iOS updates as they become available.
-For those who want to tune into Apple's live keynote for themselves, WWDC19 kicks off on June 3rd.
+With all the new goodness coming down the line from Apple, users would be well advised to keep an eye on their iPhone or iPad's settings app -- which shows the latest iOS updates as they become available.
+For those who want to tune in to Apple's live keynote for themselves, WWDC19 kicks off on June 3rd.
 We'll see you in San Jose.

 iPhone enters the 5G race